mazzyrob/launchdarkly/README.md

 2. First, create a new project in Python - skip this step if you are using Glitch

-3. Then, go into your new directory and create a .env file with this entry:
+3. Then, go into your new directory and create a .env file with this entry and your SDK Key:

-LD_SDK_KEY=<PASTE-YOUR-SDK-KEY-HERE>
+LD_SDK_KEY=ENTER-YOUR-KEY-HERE

 Alternatively, if you are using Glitch, navigate to .env and create/insert your key